 This disaffection little affected the Bhao, as, contrary to his true policy-to the only policy which had a chance of succeeding, the uplifting of the national standard of the Hindus-he had at the time entered into negotiations with the Shuja-ud-dowla, the Nawab Vizier of Oudh, and the most powerful of the Mohammedan nobles.
 But this chieftain was too politic to entertain proposals from men whom he knew to be the necessary enemies of his race, and whose victory must be fatal to Mohammedan supremacy.
-Rather than that, he compounded his quarrel with his rival Ghazeeud-deen, and entered into confidential relations with Ahmed Shah.
+Rather than that, he compounded his quarrel with his rival Ghazee-ud-deen, and entered into confidential relations with Ahmed Shah.
 The better to deceive the Mahrattas, he continued, nevertheless, his correspondence with the Bhao.

 Up to this time Ahmed Shah had remained encamped at Anoopshahr, on the frontiers of Oudh.
-But on being assured of the co-operation of Shuja-ud-dowla, he broke up his camp and marched, though it was the middle of the rainy season, to Shahdéra, on the banks of the Jumna, opposite the city of Dclhi.
-He had with him 28,800 horse in 24 regiments, each 1,200 strong; 2,000 camels, each carrying 2 musketeers, armed with zumburucks, or pieces of a very large bore ; 40 pieces of heavy artillery, and several swivel guns.
-His Rohilla ally, Nujceb-ud-dowla, brought to the field 20,000 Rohilla infantry, 6,000 horse and some rockets ; Doondy Khan and Hafiz Rahmat Khan, 15,000 Rohilla infantry, and 4,000 horse ; Shuja-ud-dowla 2,000 horse, 1,000 foot, and 20 pieces of cannon.
-These, with other minor detachments, brought up the numbers of the army to 41,800 horse, 38,000 foot, and between 70 and 80 pieces of cannon.\ The Jumna being still swollen, Ahmed Shah was prevented from at once crossing to attack the Mahratta army.
+But on being assured of the co-operation of Shuja-ud-dowla, he broke up his camp and marched, though it was the middle of the rainy season, to Shahdéra, on the banks of the Jumna, opposite the city of Delhi.
+He had with him 28,800 horse in 24 regiments, each 1,200 strong; 2,000 camels, each carrying 2 musketeers, armed with zumburucks, or pieces of a very large bore; 40 pieces of heavy artillery, and several swivel guns.
+His Rohilla ally, Nujeeb-ud-dowla, brought to the field 20,000 Rohilla infantry, 6,000 horse and some rockets; Doondy Khan and Hafiz Rahmat Khan, 15,000 Rohilla infantry, and 4,000 horse; Shuja-ud-dowla 2,000 horse, 1,000 foot, and 20 pieces of cannon.
+These, with other minor detachments, brought up the numbers of the army to 41,800 horse, 38,000 foot, and between 70 and 80 pieces of cannon.
+The Jumna being still swollen, Ahmed Shah was prevented from at once crossing to attack the Mahratta army.

-Meanwhile, the Bhao, still neglectful of his true policy, and still hopeful to gain Shuja-ud-dowla, declared Mirza Jewan Bukht, son of the Emperor Shah Ahum, to be Emperor of Delhi, and Shuja-ud-dowla to be his Vizier; then, leaving a garrison in Delhi, he marched against Kunjpoora on the Jumna, about sixty miles above Delhi, then garrisoned by about 10,000 Rohillas.
-His object was to secure a place by which he might safely cross the river, and fall upon the Dooranis.
-He succeeded in storming this place about the beginning of October.
+Meanwhile, the Bhao, still neglectful of his true policy, and still hopeful to gain Shuja-ud-dowla, declared Mirza Jewan Bukht, son of the Emperor Shah Alum, to be Emperor of Delhi, and Shuja-ud-dowla to be his Vizier; then, leaving a garrison in Delhi, he marched against Kunjpoora on the Jumna, about sixty miles above Delhi, then garrisoned by about 10,000 Rohillas.
+His object was to secure a place by which he might safely cross the river, and fall upon the Dooranis.† He succeeded in storming this place about the beginning of October.
 Instead, however, of

-\ These figures are taken from Kasi Rai's narrative, who writes :--'This I know to have been precisely the state of the Mussulman army, having made repeated and particular enquiries before I set it down, both from the muster-office and from those by whom the daily provisions were distributed.'
-He adds :-- 'But the numbers of irregulars who accompanied those troops were four times that number; and their horses and arms were very little inforior to those of the regular Dooranisat once seizing the advantage he had gained, he left a garrison in the place, and returned to Delhi.
-Ahmed Shah took advantage of this mistake.
-He left his encampment with his whole force on the 17th, and marched to Baghput, about twenty miles above the city, where he had been told he would find a ford.
-He spent three days in searching for it, the Bhao leaving him all the time unmolested.
-At last, having found it, he began to cross on the 23rd, and completed the operation on the 25th, before the Mahratta leader knew even that he had entertained the idea.
-Making the most of his advantage, he marched at once in the direction of the Mahrattas.
+^{} These figures are taken from Kasi Rai's narrative, who writes:- 'This I know to have been precisely the state of the Mussulman army, having made repeated and particular enquiries before I set it down, both from the muster-office and from those by whom the daily provisions were distributed.'
+He adds:-'But the numbers of irregulars who accompanied those troops were four times that number; and their horses and arms were very little inferior to those of the regular Docanis.

-+ So called after their leader, who changed his title of 'Abdali' into that of 'Doorani.'
+[†] So called after their leader, who changed his title of 'Abdali' into that of 'Doorani.'